syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {% endhighlight %}

-The following screenshot is the output of above steps.
+The following screenshot is the output of previous steps.

 ![](Getting-Started_images/Getting-Started_img5.png)

-### Configure Contents to remaining Tab items
+### Configure contents to remaining tab items

-The second and third Tab contents are declared in the same method as of the first Tab content declaration.
-These Tabs also consist of rating and sub Tab controls.
+The second and third tab contents are declared in the same method as of the first tab content declaration.
+These tabs also consist of rating and sub tab controls.

 {% highlight CSHTML %}